Manuel Bilches: Managerial career

 Bilches began transitioning to the managerial side by becoming the player-coach for Team Argentina in the 1978 Mini World Cup soccer tournament.
 In the winter of 1980, he served as the head coach for Edmonton Italo-Canadians in the Edmonton District Soccer Association's indoor league.
 In 1990, he returned to the province of Ontario to manage America United in the National Soccer League.
 He was the head coach for NSL rivals Scarborough International for the 1991 season.
 He continued coaching in the NSL in 1993 when he was hired by Windsor Wheels in the preseason.
 Unfortunately, his stint in Windsor was short-lived as he was dismissed after the arrival of new ownership.

 The Ontario Soccer Association named Bilches as their under-15 provincial head coach in 1995.
-He began managing the Honduran side Atlético Independiente during the 1997-98 season.
-After his stint in Honduras, he began managing at the international level in 1999 when he was named the head coach for the Belize national football team and managed the squad throughout the 1999 UNCAF Nations Cup.
+He began managing the Honduran side Atlético Independiente during the 1997–98 season.
+After his stint in Honduras, he managed at the international level in 1999 when he was named the head coach for the Belize national football team and managed the squad throughout the 1999 UNCAF Nations Cup.
 The Football Federation of Belize renewed his contract in late 1999 and also served as the head coach for the under-23 national team.
-Bilches received some criticism during his helm with the national team as several players disagreed over his coaching style.
+Bilches received some criticism during his time with the national team as several players disagreed over his coaching style.

-In 2005, he was named the technical director for Persipura Jayapura in the Liga Indonesia Premier Division where the club would claim the championship title against Persija Jakarta.
-He would return to manage in Indonesia in late 2006 when he signed with PSM Makassar and extended his contract for the 2007 season.
+In 2005, he was named the technical director for Persipura Jayapura in the Liga Indonesia Premier Division, where the club claimed the championship title against Persija Jakarta.
+He would return to manage in Indonesia in late 2006, where he signed with PSM Makassar and extended his contract for the 2007 season.
 Unfortunately, he resigned from his position before the commencement of the 2007 season.

 In 2011, he was named the head coach for Curaçao.
 Throughout his tenure with Curaçao, the team failed to advance past the group stage in the 2014 FIFA World Cup qualification.